dgraux/WeatherForecastSPARQL/README.md

 algorithms in order to _predict_ weather conditions using open records from Meteo France and uplifted to RDF in [1].

+Basically, users can upload the data provided in the `resources/` folder into an RDF triplestore (_e.g._ Apache Jena Fuseki) and use the SPARQL query available in `weather-forecast.rq` against these triples.

 Repository files
 ----------------